See below for current restrictions. Contact ranger districts directly for more information, and please observe all burning and campfire restrictions.

 Current Campfire Restrictions

-Recreationists may again have campfires in areas where they are normally allowed in the Cle Elum and Naches Ranger Districts.
-The campfire restrictions were downgraded because of cooler nighttime temperatures and lessening fire danger on this districts.
+Recreationists may again have campfires in areas where they are normally allowed on all of the Okanogan-Wenatchee National Forest (see Wilderness Area Restrictions section below).
+The campfire restrictions were eliminated because of recent rain, cooler nighttime temperatures and lessening fire danger.

-A campfire restriction means that wood and charcoal fires are not allowed.
+[Note: When campfire restrictions are in place it means that wood and charcoal fires are not allowed.
 Pressurized liquid gas stoves are still allowed.
-Briquette fires are not allowed.
+Briquette fires are not allowed.]

 Forest visitors should always check to see what restrictions are in place before traveling to the national forest.
 Contact any Okanogan-Wenatchee NF office for up-to-date campfire restriction information.